Inflectra/rapise-sfdc/README.md

 Framework for testing Salesforce applications

-- Reusable functions are defined in `User.js`.
+- Reusable actions are defined in `Sfdc` module.
 - Data for each test case is defined in `Data.xlsx`.
 - `Dropdowns.xlsx` contains lists of values for [RVL dropdowns](https://rapisedoc.inflectra.com/Guide/rvl_editor/#param-dropdowns).
 - `Output.xlsx` is used to persist data between test executions (see SetOutputValue, GetOutputValue common functions below).